 Publish on New Ground

-“My research is also important for readers beyond my immediate community.”
+“My research is also relevant for researchers and scientific stakeholders beyond my immediate community.”
 If this statement applies to you, then you might consider publishing an article on New Ground.
-Each article is based on a recent scientific publication and intended to spread findings and methods across other disciplines and into the public sphere.
-The target readership includes researchers and academics across scientific disciplines as well as decision-makers, policymakers and scientific stakeholders.

-All articles are assigned an issue number, article number and volume number and are citable via a Crossref DOI.
+All articles are assigned an article number and volume number and are citable via a persistent Crossref DOI.

-Publishing an article on New Ground involves the payment of an article processing charge (APC).
+Publishing an article on New Ground involves the payment of a fee.

 Submit a scientific publication